-Caution: See "Coolant specification" on page 35 for details of the correct coolant to be used in the cooling system.
+Caution: See "Coolant specification" on page 33 for details of the correct coolant to be used in the cooling system.
 If coolant is added to the system during service, it must consist of the same original mixture as used to fill the system.
 The engine must be allowed to cool before coolant is added.

-If coolant has to be added to the cooling system, mix 227 ml (8 ounces) of Perkins inhibitor to 4,54 litres (1 gallon) 1.2 US gallons of coolant.

-The inhibitor is prepared especially for these engines and is available from your Perkins Distributor.

-Part numbers for the inhibitor are shown in the table below:

-Quantity (litres) Part number

-0,6 815 586 C1

-1,0 815 587 C1

-208,0 815 583 C1
+Warning!
+Do not remove the filler cap while the engine is still hot and the system is under pressure because dangerous hot coolant can be discharged.

-- 1 Remove the filler cap of the cooling system. - 2 The cooling system must be filled very slowly in order to eliminate air.
+1 Remove the filler cap of the cooling system.

+2 The cooling system must be filled very slowly in order to eliminate air.
 Fill the cooling system until coolant reaches the bottom of the filler tube.
-Fit the filler cap. - 3 Start the engine.
+Fit the filler cap.

+3 Start the engine.
 Allow the engine to operate at a fast idle until the engine reaches its normal temperature of operation.
-Stop the engine and allow it to cool. - 4 Remove carefully the filler cap and add coolant until the level of the coolant reaches the filler tube.
+Stop the engine and allow it to cool.

+Remove carefully the filler cap and if necessary add coolant until it reaches the bottom of the filler tube.
 Fit the filler cap.